Temml Administration

 .

-For server-side use, just use temml.cjs
+For server-side use, use temml.cjs

 instead of temml.min.js